Media football

-Russian media football emerged at the end of the 2010s.
+Media football is a version of football in which the teams are mainly made up of celebrities (such as influencers, actors and business stars).
+Media football is mostly popular in Russia, having formed there in the late 2010s; Russian teams have held matches between celebrities since the days of the Soviet Union.

 History

-In 2017, Russian YouTubers who make content based on the FIFA video game series united in the 7F United team.
+In 2017, Russian YouTubers who made content based on the FIFA video game series formed the 7F United team.
 The squad included Kefir, PandaFx, Finito, German El Classico Popkov, Stavr, Den4ik Flomasteroff and Goodmax.
 They recorded football challenges, but the channel did not last long due to organizational difficulties.

-In 2018, after the FIFA World Cup, Popkov decided to revive the idea of creating a media football club and invite "fifers" and football bloggers to the project under the temporary name German's Team.
+In 2018, after that year's FIFA World Cup, Popkov decided to revive the idea of creating a media football club and invite "fifers" (shortname for FIFA YouTubers) and football bloggers to the project under the temporary name German's Team.
 Football matches came to replace the challenges, and in August 2018 the team was named Amkal.

 In 2020, Popkov organized the Moscow Celebrity Cup, in which 12 teams participated.
 Among the participants were the teams of Match TV and Comedy Club Production.
-The team of the YouTube channel 2DROTS also participated in it.
+A team representing YouTube channel 2DROTS also participated in it.

 In 2021, Popkov restarted his project.
 At the same time, the NaSporte club began to gain momentum in media football, which included such celebrities as Danya Milokhin, T-killah and football player Dmitry Tarasov.

+In early 2022, a national media football competition was formed, that being the Media Football League (MFL).
+2DROTS would win the first two seasons.

-In August 2022, Amkal and 2DROTS were invited to the 2022–23 Russian Cup.
+In August 2022, Amkal and 2DROTS were invited to participate in the 2022–23 Russian Cup.
+Ever since, the top teams in the MFL have annually been invited to participate in the tournament, providing a bridge between media football and the professional sport.

-In September 2022, approximately 40 players from media teams left Russia due to partial mobilization in the country.
+Players on media football clubs have gone on to play outside of the ecosystem, with Amkal's Mikhail Prokopyev moving in 2022 to Bulgarian club Botev Plovdiv.
+In addition, Russian Premier League (RPL) clubs have played against their media football counterparts, with 2DROTS recording a 2-1 friendly win over CSKA Moscow in March 2023.